-Introduction and Ethos
+1. Introduction and Ethos

-- St. Augustine of Canterbury Catholic Primary School recognises our statutory responsibility to safeguard and promote the welfare of all children.
-Safeguarding is everybody's responsibility and all those directly connected (staff, volunteers, governors, leaders, parents, families, and learners) are an important part of the wider safeguarding system for children and have an essential role to play in making this community safe and secure. - At St. Augustine of Canterbury we recognise the importance of providing an ethos and environment within school that will help children to be safe and feel safe.
+- St Michael's School recognise our statutory responsibility to safeguard and promote the welfare of all children.
+Safeguarding is everybody's responsibility and all those directly connected (staff, volunteers, governors, leaders, parents, families, and learners) are an important part of the wider safeguarding system for children and have an essential role to play in making this community safe and secure. - St Michael's School recognises the importance of providing an ethos and environment within school that will help children to be safe and feel safe.
 In our school children are respected and encourage to talk openly.
-All children (defined as those up to the age of 18) have a right to be heard and to have their wishes and feelings taken into account and all children regardless of age, gender, ability, culture, race, language, religion, or sexual identity, have equal rights to protection. - Through their day-to-day contact with children and their direct work with families, all staff and volunteers in school have a crucial role to play in noticing indicators of possible abuse or neglect at an early stage.
-Our school may be the only secure, stable, and predictable element in their lives. - At St. Augustine of Canterbury we will support the welfare and safety of all students through: - Ensuring that the child's welfare is of paramount importance. - All staff are trained and can recognise the signs and symptoms of abuse and are aware of the school's procedures and lines of communication. - Ensuring that children's mental and physical health or development is not impaired. - Providing children, a balanced curriculum including PSHE (Personal, Social and Health Education); RSE (Relationships and Sex Education) to help students stay safe, recognise when they don't feel safe and identify who they might / can talk to. - Work with parents to ensure that parents understand the school's responsibility to ensure the welfare of all children including the need for referral to other agencies in some situations. - Keep confidential records which are stored securely and shared appropriately with other professionals. - The voice of the child is evident in case files and informs schools policy developments. - Ensuring that the school practices safer recruitment processes in checking the suitability of staff, supply staff, volunteers, visitors/contractors, and parents about expected behaviour and our legal responsibility to safeguard and promote the welfare of all our children at our school. - At St. Augustine of Canterbury Catholic Primary School, we expect that if any member of our community (including staff, parents and carers) has a safeguarding concern about any child or adult, they should act and act immediately. - This policy is implemented in accordance with our compliance with the statutory guidance from the Department for Education, 'Keeping Children Safe in Education' 2021 (KCSIE) which requires individual schools and colleges to have an effective child protection policy. - The procedures contained in this policy apply to all staff, including and governors, temporary or third-party agency staff and volunteers) and are consistent with those outlined within KCSIE 2021.
+Allchildren (defined as those up to the age of 18) have a right to be heard and to have their wishes and feelings taken into account and all children regardless of age, gender, ability, culture, race, language, religion, or sexual identity, have equal rights to protection. - Through their day-to-day contact with pupils and their direct work with families, all staff and volunteers in school have a crucial role to play in noticing indicators of possible abuse or neglect at an early stage.
+Our school may be the only secure, stable, and predictable element in their lives. - St Michael's School will endeavour to support the welfare and safety of all students through: - Ensuring that the child's welfare is of paramount importance. - All staff are trained and can recognise the signs and symptoms of abuse and are aware of the school's procedures and lines of communication. - Ensuring that children's mental and physical health or development is not impaired. - Providing children, a balanced curriculum including PSHE (Personal, Social and Health Education); RSE (Relationships and Sex Education) to help students stay safe, recognise when they don't feel safe and identify who they might / can talk to. - Work with parents to ensure that parents understand the school's responsibility to ensure the welfare of all children including the need for referral to other agencies in some situations. - Keep confidential records which are stored securely and shared appropriately with other professionals. - The voice of the child is evident in case files and informs schools policy developments. - Ensuring that the school practices safer recruitment processes in checking the suitability of staff, supply staff, volunteers, visitors/contractors, and parents about expected behaviour and our legal responsibility to safeguard and promote the welfare of all our children at our school. - St Michael's School expects that if any member of our community has a safeguarding concern about any child or adult, they should act and act immediately. - This policy is implemented in accordance with our compliance with the statutory guidance from the Department for Education, 'Keeping Children Safe in Education' 2021 (KCSIE) which requires individual schools and colleges to have an effective child protection policy.

+The procedures contained in this policy apply to all staff, including and governors, temporary or third-party agency staff and volunteers) and are consistent with those outlined within KCSIE 2021.

-1. Policy Context
+2. Policy Context